-We develop cutting edge data sources and harness the latest analytical tools to help people in poverty around the world achieve their true potential.
+We deploy advanced data sources and analytical tools to help people in poverty around the world achieve their full potential.

 Open Data